 Since fiberglass fly rods bend much more than graphite rods, playing a fish will be a different experience.
 Anglers need to work a bit harder to stay connected to the fish.
 Luckily, fiberglass allows fly fishers to exert more pressure on line, even lighter tippets, like 6- and 7X.

-Fiberglass fly rods are great when used to its strengths.
-Today, rod makers offer fiberglass rods for almost any fishing situation, but fiberglass is not ideal rod in windy conditions or for hucking meat – though not impossible.
+Fiberglass fly rods are great when used to their strengths.
+Today, rod makers offer fiberglass rods for almost any fishing situation, but fiberglass is not the ideal rod in windy conditions or for hucking meat – though not impossible.
 The rod is far more helpful in close quarters, like small creeks lined by bushes, and when you want your fly to land delicately on the surface.